 You may be referred to an emergency department at a hospital if your pregnancy is at a later stage.

 However, bear in mind that light vaginal bleeding is common during the first trimester of pregnancy and doesn't necessarily mean you're having a miscarriage.

 What happens if you think you're having a miscarriage

 If you have the symptoms of a miscarriage, you'll usually be referred to a hospital for tests.
 In most cases, an ultrasound scan can show if you're having a miscarriage.

 When a miscarriage is confirmed, you'll need to talk to your doctor or midwife about the options for the management of the end of the pregnancy.

-Often the pregnancy tissue will pass out naturally in 1 or 2 weeks.
-Sometimes medication to assist the passage of the tissue may be recommended, or you may have minor surgery to remove it.
+Often the pregnancy tissue will pass out naturally in one or two weeks.
+Sometimes medication to help the passage of the tissue may be recommended, or you may have minor surgery to remove it.